We have more complete estimates on some of the work. Plus we have made some additions to the plan that will add to the cost.

 Copyright © Our Big Italian Adventure

-Following on a discussion about the budget where Kevin’s numbers were higher than I expected and he seemed to be confused about what he told us originally, he sent me a “line-item” budget with the revised numbers.For the whole project, including land but not taxes.
+Following on a discussion about the budget where Kevin’s numbers were higher than I expected, so he sent me a “line-item” budget with the revised numbers.For the whole project, including land but not taxes.
 The new figure is 12% higher than the high end of the original range.

 We’ve spent most of the last 6-7 weeks waiting for the formal permission to build.
 We had to wait out August because most of Italy, including the planning “department” of Colmurano, which is really just one guy, is off work.
 Then the earthquake naturally delayed routine building projects, as many structures needed to be inspected for damage.